yuxuan-ji/lunastra/docs/api.md

 <a name="Index+setRef"></a>

 ### index.setRef(fieldName)
-Set the field used to unique indentify a document (default is 'id')
+Set the field used to uniquely identify a document (default is 'id')

 **Kind**: instance method of [<code>Index</code>](#Index)